MasaDamdoum/ul1974-ev-battery-repurposing-analysis/README.md

 # MATLAB Pipeline for UL 1974 Evaluation of Repurposed Li-Ion Batteries

-This project provides a MATLAB-based data processing pipeline for analyzing charge–discharge test data of repurposed lithium-ion batteries evaluated under the **UL 1974 standard**.
+This project provides a MATLAB-based data processing pipeline for analyzing charge–discharge test data of repurposed lithium-ion batteries evaluated under the UL 1974 standard.
 The workflow is designed to handle multi-stage test procedures (e.g., P1 and P2) defined in UL 1974, append fragmented datasets into continuous timelines, and generate current–voltage profiles suitable for safety, performance, and second-life assessment.

-The data structure and processing logic are aligned with publicly available UL 1974–based experimental datasets for repurposed **LiFePO₄ (LFP)** battery cells, enabling consistent analysis of charge/discharge behavior, rest periods, and load conditions used in repurposing qualification.
+The data structure and processing logic are aligned with publicly available UL 1974–based experimental datasets for repurposed LiFePO₄ (LFP) battery cells, enabling consistent analysis of charge/discharge behavior, rest periods, and load conditions used in repurposing qualification.

 ---